Abstracted-Labs/saturn-sdk/docs/pages/getting-started.md

 ## 4. Ready to Roll:

-Congratulations!
-You've successfully set up your `Saturn` instance.
-You can now start using the SDK to create and manage multisigs.
-Continue reading this documentation for examples on how to perform common operations with your `Saturn` instance.

-Remember to always ensure your node URL is correct and your connection to it is successful before attempting to interact with the SDK.
-An incorrect URL or a failed connection could lead to errors in the following steps.
+Kudos!
+Your toolbox (Saturn instance) is now unlocked.
+You can utilize the SDK to create and manage multisigs.
+Picture each task you perform as using a different tool from this box.

+Remember, ensuring your workbench (node URL) is set up correctly and your bridge (connection) is sturdy before you start using your tools is vital.
+Any missteps here could cause your tools (methods in the SDK) to malfunction.

+Continuing this analogy, the following documentation sections will guide you on how to wield these tools effectively and get the job done.